Dealing with Mandrel Misalignment in Rotary Control Devices

 We typically recommend Extra Wide Seals or Plastic Lined Seals for lubricant overpressure type RCDs with large extrusion gaps.
 Contact us for selection assistance, or to request a quote for theses unique high pressure seals.
 The exceptionally wide dynamic lip of these seals helps to bridge relatively large extrusion gaps.
 The innovative hydrodynamic waves provide interfacial lubrication that reduces seal-generated heat.
 This reduces temperature-related modulus loss, which helps to maintain extrusion resistance.
 For best results in higher speed operation, RCD seals should be cooled via circulation.
 In order to use Extra Wide or Plastic Lined Kalsi Seals, the lubricant overpressure system must be able to accommodate the hydrodynamic pumping related leakage of the rotary seals.

 The lubricant pressure-induced expansion of the bearing housing can be minimized by placing the pressure-retaining RCD seal below the bearings, so that the pressure of the bearing lubricant can be maintained at atmospheric pressure.
 This configuration helps to maintain better radial guidance of the mandrel, but brings the pressure-retaining seal near the mud-to-lubricant partitioning seal.
 This brings the heat fields of the seals closer, which can have negative effects on the seals unless circulating cooling is provided.
 Submit a contact form for more information.
+For off-the-shelf sizes of RCD seals, see our shaft seal catalog.

 Using a Laterally Floating Backup Ring to Accommodate Mandrel Misalignment